Home/Templates/Canadian Invoice Creator

 When do I need to register for GST/HST?

 You must register if your worldwide taxable revenues exceed $30,000 over four consecutive calendar quarters or in a single quarter.
-Small suppliers below this threshold can register voluntarily, which allows them to claim input tax credits.
+Small suppliers below this threshold can register voluntarily, which allows them to claim input tax credits on business expenses.
+Taxi and ride-share drivers must register regardless of revenue.

 What are standard payment terms in Canada?

 Net 30 is the most common term in Canada.
 Some industries use Net 15 or Net 60.
-Canadian provinces have prompt payment legislation for construction (Ontario's Construction Act requires payment within 28 days of a proper invoice).
+Ontario's Construction Act requires payment within 28 days of a proper invoice for construction work.
 Always state your payment terms clearly on the invoice.
+Late-payment interest can be charged if specified — typically Bank of Canada rate + 2–7%.

 InvoiceQuickly tracks payments, sends reminders, and automates your invoicing workflow.
 It handles Canadian tax compliance automatically.